Taillon loses perfecto in 8th, Yanks rally to sweep Angels - NewsBreak

 Taillon loses perfecto in 8th, Yanks rally to sweep Angels

-Taillon took a perfect game into the eighth, then fell behind before New York rallied past the Los Angeles Angels 2-1 Thursday night on a clutch swing by pinch-hitter Anthony Rizzo.
+NEW YORK — Jameson Taillon took a perfect game into the eighth inning, then fell behind before the New York Yankees rallied past the Los Angeles Angels 2-1 Thursday night on a clutch swing by pinch-hitter Anthony Rizzo.

 With two outs in the bottom of the eighth, Rizzo grounded a two-run single up the middle.
 Clay Holmes left the bases loaded in the ninth, and the Yankees swept a thrilling doubleheader while handing the Angels their eighth straight loss — the team's worst skid since 2019.

-New York won the opener 6-1, with manager Joe Maddon indicating that Ohtani may have been tipping his pitches on the mound to the savvy Bronx Bombers.
+New York won the opener 6-1, with manager Joe Maddon indicating that starter Shohei Ohtani may have been tipping his pitches to the savvy Bronx Bombers.
 The AL MVP gave up solo homers to Matt Carpenter, Gleyber Torres and Aaron Judge.

 Jared Walsh ended Taillon's bid for a perfect game in the top of the eighth with a groundball double off shortstop Isiah Kiner-Falefa's glove.
 He scored on Kurt Suzuki's single for a 1-0 lead.